Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Exempt Vehicles

 When it comes to sales tax on cars, not all vehicles are created equal in the eyes of the law.
 Some vehicles are actually exempt from sales tax altogether.
-These exemptions typically apply to certain types of vehicles that serve a specific purpose, such as government vehicles, vehicles used for agricultural purposes, or even certain types of electric or hybrid vehicles.
+These typically apply to certain types of vehicles that serve a specific purpose, such as government vehicles, vehicles used for agricultural purposes, or even certain types of electric or hybrid vehicles.
 If you’re in the market for a new car and want to avoid paying sales tax, it’s worth looking into whether the vehicle you’re interested in falls under any of these exempt categories.

 • Government vehicles